DeAndre Yedlin: Inter Miami

 Yedlin was the vice captain of the squad which won Inter Miami's first ever trophy, the 2023 Leagues Cup.
 The video of Lionel Messi offering the armband to Yedlin to raise the trophy with him went viral.

 FC Cincinnati

 On March 4, 2024, Yedlin moved to FC Cincinnati.
-When asked about the decision to leave a team led by Lionel Messi and Luis Suarez to join FC Cincinnati, Yedlin responded that he and his wife were attracted to Cincinnati as it is a great place to raise a family and has TQL Stadium, which he considered to be the best soccer specific stadium in the United States.
+When asked about the decision to leave a team led by Lionel Messi and Luis Suárez to join FC Cincinnati, Yedlin responded that he and his wife were attracted to Cincinnati as it is a great place to raise a family and has TQL Stadium, which he considered to be the best soccer specific stadium in the United States.
 It was also announced that he would wear number 91 in honor of his uncle.

 International career

+2013: Youth level

 Yedlin was named to the United States under-20 squad on June 7, 2013, for the 2013 FIFA U-20 World Cup in Turkey.
 Yedlin made his U-20 international debut a week later in a 3–1 victory over Portugal.